chaance/slimy-vscode/README.md

 ![Mockup of the theme with a TypeScript React editor](assets/screen.png)

 ## PSA
-This is my first VS Code ***theme***, so if anything looks weird feel free to file and issue or submit a PR.
+This is my first VS Code theme, so if anything looks weird feel free to file and issue or submit a PR.